mmondics/aiops-z/README.md

     ![turbo-supply-chain](images/turbo-supply-chain.png)

     The first thing to notice is the supply chain on the left side of the page.
 Turbonomic uses the concept of a supply chain made up of buyers and sellers all with the goal of meeting application resource demand.
 The supply chain shown on the homepage includes all the entities that Turbonomic identified based on deployment of the KubeTurbo operator on the OpenShift on IBM Z cluster.
 The relationships and interdependencies between each entity were automatically identified and provide an overview of how each object relates to one another.
-Because we are monitoring an OpenShift cluster, we can see our application and cluster infrastructure components were found including containers, namespaces, persistent volumes, and the single virtual machines running the OpenShift nodes.
+Because an OpenShift cluster is being monitored, you can see application and cluster infrastructure components were found including containers, namespaces, persistent volumes, and the single virtual machines running the OpenShift nodes.
 This is an interactable chart so you can click on any of the entity types to drill down directly from the homepage.

     ![turbo-business-applications](images/turbo-business-applications.png)

     On the right side of the page, you can see there is a "Business Application" listed with the name `Robot Shop Microservices Application`.
 A Business Application is a Turbonomic concept defined by a group of related objects of your choosing.
-In the case of this demonstration, our Business Applications are imported from the Instana Application Perspectives, as well as all the related entities that Turbonomic correlated with them, such as the virtual machine the pods are running on, the namespace (project) they're running in, the persistent volumes where they store data, and the Kubernetes cluster itself.
+In the case of this demonstration, Business Applications are imported from the Instana Application Perspectives, as well as all the related entities that Turbonomic correlated with them, such as the virtual machine the pods are running on, the namespace (project) they're running in, the persistent volumes where they store data, and the Kubernetes cluster itself.
 This is one example of the integration between Instana and Turbonomic.

     Instana working alongside Turbonomic brings other benefits as well, such as letting Turbonomic see the application response times and transaction speeds and then use that data to horizontally scale pod counts to meet defined Service-Level Objectives (SLOs).
 Without Instana or another Application Performance Monitoring (APM) solution in place, you would not have any visibility into application response times or metrics, and this Turbonomic functionality would be inaccessible.

     ![turbo-pending-actions-home](images/turbo-pending-actions-home.png)

     Near the middle of the page, you will see a section titled "Pending Actions".
-These are all the actions that Turbonomic is recommending we take to make sure our applications get the resources they need without over-provisioning.
+These are all the actions that Turbonomic is recommending you take to make sure applications get the resources they need without over-provisioning.
 You will learn more about actions later in this tutorial.

     Let's start looking around the other pages in the Turbonomic console.